namirialgroup/esp-docs/docs/index.md

-> [!WARNING]
-> This documentation is obsolete, you should use the new doc here https://docs.namirial.app/products/esp/homepage
+> :warning: This documentation is obsolete, you should use the new doc here https://docs.namirial.app/products/esp/homepage

 # ESP